ibm-cloud-docs/databases-for-enterprisedb/howto-pitr.md

 Backups are restored to a new deployment.
 After the new deployment finishes provisioning, your data in the backup file is restored into the new deployment.
 Backups are also restorable across accounts, but only by using the API and only if the user that is running the restore has access to both the source and destination accounts.

 By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
 Especially in the case of PITR, that might not be the current size of your deployment.
 If you need to adjust the resources that are allocated to the new deployment, use the optional fields in the UI, CLI, or API to resize the new deployment.
-Be sure to allocate enough for your data and workload, if the deployment is not given enough resources the restore will fail.
+Be sure to allocate enough for your data and workload, if the deployment is not given enough resources the restore fails.

 While storage and memory are restored to the same as the source deployment, specific instance configurations are not automatically set for the new instance.
 In this case, rerunning the configuration after a restore might be needed.
 Any instance modifications should be noted before running the restore (parameters like shared_buffers, max_connections, deadlock_timeout, archive_timeout, and others) to ensure accurate setting for the instance after the restore is complete.

-It is important that you do not delete the source deployment while the backup is restoring.
+Do not delete the source deployment while the backup is restoring.
 You must wait until the new deployment is provisioned and the backup is restored before deleting the old deployment.
 Deleting a deployment also deletes its backups so not only will the restore fail, you might not be able to recover the backup either.
 {: .tip}

-### In the UI
+### Point-In-Time Recovery in the UI
 {: #ui}
+{: ui}

 To initiate a PITR, enter the time that you want to restore back to in Coordinated Universal Time (UTC).
 If you want to restore to the most recent available time, select that option.
 Clicking **Restore** brings up the options for your recovery.
 Enter a name, select the version, region, and allocated resources for the new deployment.
 Click **Recover** to start the process.

 ![Recovery Options Dialog](images/pitr-dialog.png){: caption="Figure 2.
 Recovery Options Dialog" caption-side="bottom"}

-If you use Key Protect and have a key, you must use the CLI to recover and a command is provided for your convenience.
+If you use Key Protect and have a key, you must use the CLI to recover, and a command is provided for your convenience.

-### In the CLI
+### Point-In-Time Recovery in the CLI
 {: #cli}
+{: cli}

 The Resource Controller supports provisioning of database deployments, and provisioning and restoring are the responsibility of the Resource Controller CLI.
 Use the [`resource service-instance-create`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_create) command.